yeehaa123/elab/CHAT/platform.md

 In order to initiate a fruitful debate about the use of coding in the humanities it is crucial to substantially increase the degree of digital literacy.
-It is our conviction, that people that do not know how to read and write code are not truly digitally literate.
+It is our conviction that people that do not know how to read and write code are not truly digitally literate.
 Therefore education should play an important role in the formation of a center for humanities and technology.

-However, the past has taught us that this cannot work in a missionary way, where the students were addressed as primitives.
-On the contrary, we believe that coding education should evolve around users and their needs.
+We believe that coding education should evolve around users and their needs.
 Thus one of the main challenges to face for the creation of a sustainable dialogue about the opportunities ICT offers is to interest and educate non-technologically biased persons, meaning those who are